by Texas Homesteader ~

 Now all that’s left to do for tonight’s supper is heat it up, roll it in some warm flour tortillas and dinner is served!

-Planned Leftovers means I’m making a completely different meal with leftovers so our palates aren’t bored by eating the same thing.
+Planned Leftovers means I’m making a completely different meal with leftovers.
+This assures our palates aren’t bored by eating the same thing over & over.

 Thankfully RancherMan’s palate doesn’t get bored easily, but still I like to mix things up.
 This is a super-easy way to do that.